ethan-devlab/HahaLife/README.md

 ```
 In the same directory, run the script in terminal
 ```
-./django_project/bin/Activate
+source ./django_project/bin/activate
 ```
-Make sure you have done the actions above to get into virtual environment, you will see something like `(django_project) <Your Path>...%` in your terminal or CMD.
+Make sure you have done the actions above to get into virtual environment, you will see something like `(django_project) <Your Path>...%` in your terminal.

 Next, clone the project and install required packages.
 ```